north of a solid ground

 Click here and here to listen to North of a Solid Ground.

-The sound work was produced in 2020, when I found a concrete block at the edge of a parking lot in Canberra, amidst the severe bushfires that ravaged Southeastern Australia and before the onset of the global COVID-19 pandemic.
-Initially, the concrete block was peripheral; unremarkable.
-However, by March, as drought conditions eased with regular rainfall and the pandemic took hold globally, the block began came to symbolise persistence as it sat unaffected by the environmental and societal upheavals around it.
+The work originated in 2020, a year marked by severe bushfires in Southeastern Australia, followed by the global upheaval of the COVID-19 pandemic.
+Discovered at the edge of a Canberra parking lot, the concrete block initially seemed incidental, peripheral to its chaotic surroundings.
+As drought conditions eased with regular rainfall and the pandemic took hold globally, the block began came to symbolise persistence as it sat unaffected by the environmental and societal upheavals around it.